Mumbai: mid-day report inspires 25-year-old to thrash molester

-Having read about a third-year media student dragging her attacker to the police station by the hair, HR professional Manshree Jadhav beat up a druggie who touched her inappropriately, before handing him over to the police
+Having read about a media student dragging her attacker to the police station by the hair, HR professional Manshree Jadhav beat up a druggie who touched her inappropriately, before handing him over to the cops

 For way too long, molesters have banked on women’s silence to continue with their misdeeds.
 Young women in the city, however, are changing that.
 And how.

 Jadhav was having tea at a stall near her office in Goregaon at 9.30 pm on Friday when the man touched her inappropriately.
 Pic/Rane Ashish

 Just a day after reading in mid-day about third-year media student Pradnya Mandhare dragging her attacker by the hair, a 25-year-old HR professional slapped a druggie and thrashed him with her sandal before handing him over to the police for touching her inappropriately.